Job Corps Arrives to Fort McCoy

 |1

-This work, Job Corps Arrives to Fort McCoy [Image 3 of 3], by SGT Yesenia Barajas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Job Corps Arrives to Fort McCoy [Image 2 of 2], by SPC Yon Trimble, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT